Codecademy/docs/content/ai/concepts/generative-ai/generative-ai.md

 GenAI is based on **Large Language Models (LLMs)**.
 LLMs are trained on terabytes of textual data from the Internet.
 These models have the capability of understanding human language semantics and intent.

-In the case of ChatGPT, one breakthrough was the discovery that with some additional training, the LLMs can be easily used to produce impressive text-based results.
+In the case of ChatGPT, one breakthrough was the discovery that with some additional training, the LLMs can be used to produce impressive text-based results.

 GenAI is the connection of LLMs with technologies that, in addition to text results, can generate digital content such as images, video, music, or code.

 There is exploration of going beyond digital content and use this technology for things as varied as the discovery of new molecules and 3D designs.

-Things are changing quickly and the impact is only just starting to being predicted and felt.
-Most people are expecting a step change in certain ways how we live and work.
+Things are changing quickly and the impact is only just starting to be predicted and felt.
+Most people are expecting changes in work and living lifestyles.

 ### Foundation Models